andry81/contools/README_EN.txt

 !!!

-BEWARE OF DIFFERENCES WHEN TYPE A BATCH FILE CODE PEACE IN A CONSOLE WINDOW AND RUN AN ACTUAL BATCH FILE.
+BEWARE OF DIFFERENCES WHEN TYPE A BATCH FILE CODE PEACED IN A CONSOLE WINDOW AND RAN AS AN ACTUAL BATCH FILE.
 THERE IS DIFFERENT VARIABLE EXPANSION PASS STAGES!

 !!!